Ecology: Biodiversity

 Biodiversity (an abbreviation of "biological diversity") describes the diversity of life from genes to ecosystems and spans every level of biological organization.
 The term has several interpretations, and there are many ways to index, measure, characterize, and represent its complex organization.
 Biodiversity includes species diversity, ecosystem diversity, and genetic diversity and scientists are interested in the way that this diversity affects the complex ecological processes operating at and among these respective levels.

 Biodiversity plays an important role in ecosystem services which by definition maintain and improve human quality of life.
+It delivers ecosystem services across heterogeneous real-world landscapes, influenced by human management and environmental conditions.

 Conservation priorities and management techniques require different approaches and considerations to address the full ecological scope of biodiversity.
 Natural capital that supports populations is critical for maintaining ecosystem services and species migration (e.g., riverine fish runs and avian insect control) has been implicated as one mechanism by which those service losses are experienced.
 An understanding of biodiversity has practical applications for species and ecosystem-level conservation planners as they make management recommendations to consulting firms, governments, and industry.

 Habitat

-The habitat of a species describes the environment over which a species is known to occur and the type of community that is formed as a result.
+The habitat of a species describes the environment over which it occurs and the type of community that is formed.
 More specifically, "habitats can be defined as regions in environmental space that are composed of multiple dimensions, each representing a biotic or abiotic environmental variable; that is, any component or characteristic of the environment related directly (e.g. forage biomass and quality) or indirectly (e.g. elevation) to the use of a location by the animal."
-For example, a habitat might be an aquatic or terrestrial environment that can be further categorized as a montane or alpine ecosystem.
-Habitat shifts provide important evidence of competition in nature where one population changes relative to the habitats that most other individuals of the species occupy.
-For example, one population of a species of tropical lizard (Tropidurus hispidus) has a flattened body relative to the main populations that live in open savanna.
-The population that lives in an isolated rock outcrop hides in crevasses where its flattened body offers a selective advantage.
-Habitat shifts also occur in the developmental life history of amphibians, and in insects that transition from aquatic to terrestrial habitats.
-Biotope and habitat are sometimes used interchangeably, but the former applies to a community's environment, whereas the latter applies to a species' environment.